 It is no coincidence that the first two major lines to be constructed, to Pasadena and Long Beach, went through large parcels of property that Hellman owned outright or controlled.
 Nor is it a coincidence that the first major branch line to be constructed – the Long Beach to Newport line – went directly through two properties that Hellman also controlled– the Alamitos Land Company and the 6,500 acre Hellman Ranch division of the former Rancho Los Alamitos.

-With Harriman’s and Hellman’s blessing, another $10 million was raised to form the Los Angeles Inter-Urban (LAIU) which Huntington used to basically complete the original plans of the Pacific Electric.
+In later 1903, with Harriman’s and Hellman’s blessing, another $10 million was raised to form the Los Angeles Inter-Urban company (LAIU) which Huntington used to complete the original plans of the Pacific Electric.
 One of those plans was the branch line to run from the North Long Beach junction at Willow Avenue, through East Long, Bay City and ending at Newport Beach.

 Initial planning and land acquisition had already been started by the PE in 1903, but had stalled as PE funds dwindled, and ownership issues were resolved.
 But in February 1904, the work was transferred to the LAIU, whose crews finished surveying and began the grading, laying rails and raising poles for power lines for trolley service for the new branch line.
 Commencing at the North Long Beach Junction (near the current Blue Line station at Willow and Long Beach Boulevard), the line ran just south of Signal Hill to the base of the Colorado Lagoon.
-Here the Rails bent a degree or so south and determined the future boundaries of Marine Stadium, Appian Way and the north boundary of Naples and continued straight across the marshlands of Alamitos Bay to the right of way on a newly established speculative real estate subdivision called Bay City.
+Here the Rails bent a degree or so south and determined the future boundaries of Marine Stadium, Appian Way and the north boundary of Naples.
+It continued straight across the marshlands of Alamitos Bay to the right-of-way headed towards the newly established speculative real estate subdivision called Bay City.
 It emerged from the marshlands and crossed an arm of Alamitos Bay at 5th Avenue where the company built a covered bench to act as a station.
-It then continued to Anaheim Landing, crossed the narrow inlet and this time veered slightly north to follow the beach the final 15 miles to Newport Beach.
+It then continued to Anaheim Landing, crossed the narrow inlet and this time veered slightly north to follow the beach for the final 15 miles to Newport Beach.

 Newspapers religiously covered the progress of the new line, about a quarter mile a day.
 Most of the crews were Mexican immigrants who lived in tent camps that followed the progress of the tracks.
-The line reached the Bay City limits on May 24,1904 and Anaheim Landing the following day.
-It continued to Huntington Beach and officially transported its first paying customers to Newport Beach on _________
+The line reached the Bay City limits on May 24, 1904 and Anaheim Landing the following day.
+It continued to Huntington Beach and officially transported its first paying customers to Newport Beach on July 4, 1905.

-Unlike many of the other lines, the Newport line was entirely on private way except in Los Angeles and Newport Beach.
+Unlike many of the other lines, the Newport line was entirely on private right-of-way except in the cities of Los Angeles and Newport Beach.
 The wide open spaces in between saw little traffic congestion and allowed an average speed of 30mph, making it the second-fastest on the entire PE system.

 But the wide open spaces also meant little population for passengers.
 However the line did make profits in freight and the expansion of electrical power and real estate.